openedx/edx-documentation/en_us/shared/exercises_tools/dropdown.rst

 You can create dropdown problems in the Simple Editor or in the Advanced Editor.

-.. note:: All problems must include labels for accessibility.
-The label generally includes the text of the main question in your problem.
-To add a label for a common problem, surround the text of the label with angle brackets pointed toward the text (>>label text<<).
+.. note:: Problems must include accessible labels.
+An accessible label generally includes the text of the main question in your problem.
+To add an accessible label for a common problem, surround the text of the label with angle brackets pointed toward the text (>>label text<<).

 ================
 Simple Editor
 ================